People living with diabetes should get their free NHS flu jab to reduce their risk of getting the flu.

 The flu virus can change from one winter to the next.
 A flu vaccine protects you against the most common types of flu currently around.
 As this changes each year, it means you need a new vaccine each year too.

 The flu vaccine gives you the best protection against flu.
-They can protect you from the most common strains of flu, but not all strains so there’s a chance you might still get the flu.
-However, people who have had the flu vaccine normally experience a milder illness from the flu than people who haven’t had it.
+They can protect you from the most common strains of flu, but not all strains, so there’s a chance you might still get the flu.
+However, people who have had the flu vaccine normally experience a milder illness from the flu compared with people who haven’t had it.

 Douglas Twenefour, Head of Care at Diabetes UK, said: